NBCLab/abbr/README.md

 d = findall(text)
 ```

-Where *d* will be a dictionary like the following:
+Where *d* will be a dictionary similar to the following:
 ```python
 {
 "RMTg": "rostromedial tegmental nucleus",